LOUISA COOK

 There was a James Cook born 1768 whose wife Sarah gave birth to Cullen 1800 in Caldwell County.
 The Caldwell County Tax List 1812-1814 lists both a William Cook and a John Cook.
 Any of these could have been Louisa's father.
 Of course she may have come from a neighboring county or immigrated into the county.
 This is an area that needs lots of research.

-Louisa married Johnson Laughlin Dec 21, 1818 in Caldwell County by John Travis Justice of the Peace Dec 30.
+Louisa Cook married Johnson Laughlin Dec 21, 1818 in Caldwell County by John Travis Justice of the Peace.
 From the Caldwell County Marriage Bonds from 1809.
 There were a lot of Cooks getting married about that time.
 From 1809 to 1820 the LDS IGI of KY lists 10 in Caldwell County.
 In 1818 alone Anna Cook and Betsy Cook also were married.

-According to the LeBlanc Genealogy Johnson married second to Mildred Waller or Walker January 1831.
+According to the LeBlanc Genealogy Johnson married the second time to Mildred Waller or Walker January 1831.
+I've not seen any documentation yet for this.

-We had believed that Louisa and Johnson were the parents of Sarah Jane born Jan 4, 1826 because at Sarah Jane's wedding to Sanders A. Crowell, Johnson was a witness along with S.A.
+We had believed Johnson Laughlin and Louisa were the parents of Sarah Jane Laughlin born Jan 4, 1826 because at Sarah Jane's wedding to Sanders A. Crowell, Johnson was a witness along with S.A.
 Crowell and Benjamin Crowell.
-Probably there were other children but they are unknown.

 RESEARCH QUESTIONS